hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/introduction/LSTM/README.md

 ## Backward propagation:

-First, the last equation in forward propagation ht.
+First, to derive the last equation in forward propagation (ht).

 <img src="LSTM3.gif" width="780">

+Based on the previous result, we move on to derive the second last equation in forward propagation (ct).

 <img src="LSTMadd.gif" width="230">

+dct is

 <img src="LSTM4.gif" width="310">